Yorivel/Dynamic-Wardrobe/docs/issues.md

 If two Equipment-EX outfits use the exact same items, the game reports both as "equipped" at the same time.
 This can confuse the mod's tracking.
 Avoid creating outfits with identical item combinations.

-## Config Files Overwritten on Update

-`CustomApartments.reds` and `ContextMap.reds` are user-editable config files. **Back them up before updating** — new versions will overwrite them.